genhub-bio/genhub-bio.github.io/_posts/2025-10-15-a-first-look-at-gen.markdown

 {% endhighlight %}

 Now, we make our intentional edit, a partial deletion of the _lacZ_ gene.
-This deletion is a well-known genotype and descendent strains can be used in further experiments.
+This deletion is a well-known genotype and descendent strains can be used in various laboratory experiments.

 {% highlight shell %}